 Why live in the past?
 A vision or dream is tied to the future.
 Investigate ways to improve your life as Dr. King did by striving to fulfill a noble dream.
-By meeting challenges imposed by the legacy can guarantee the integrity of your dream.
+By meeting challenges imposed by the legacy of the past and demands of the future, you can guarantee the integrity of your dream.